-Step One - Figure Out What You Want
+Step One: Figure Out What You Want

-Step Two - Make Connections
+Step Two: Make Connections

 Cover Letter Tips

-Step Three - Phone Interview Prep
+Step Three: Phone Interview Prep

 Why do you want to work for this company?
 Why are you a good fit for this role?

-Step Four - The On-Site Interview
+Step Four: The On-Site Interview

-First, some simple but important reminders:
+Some simple but important reminders:

-Dress professionally, but not unnecessarily so.
-You can get a good idea of a company’s culture by looking at pictures on their website or employees’ Linkedin photos.
-Arrive dressed ½ step above the company status quo.
+- Dress professionally but not unnecessarily so.
+You can get a good idea of a company’s culture by looking at pictures on their website or employees’ LinkedIn photos.
+Arrive dressed 1/2 step above the company status quo.

-If a negative question comes up— Tell me about a time you didn’t meet expectations —it’s pertinent that you own the failure.
+If a negative question comes up—“Tell me about a time you didn’t meet expectations”—it’s pertinent that you own the failure.
 Admit to any wrongdoing, but talk about what you learned from the experience and what changes you made to improve going forward.

 In general, try to consider the purpose behind the questions you’re asked.
 Behavioral interviews are about discovering your work process and how you’ll fit into the environment of the role.
 Use your answers to achieve a goal.

-Step Five - Accepting Offers and Negotiation
+Step Five: Accepting Offers and Negotiation

 If new research tells you that you should be making more in this role than you previously thought, be honest and let the company know.
-Again — I must stress — be respectful and humble if this is the case.
+Be respectful and humble if this is the case.